Table of Contents Show

-Cruising the country in an RV is a great way to enjoy a family vacation.
+Cruising the country in an RV rental is a great way to enjoy a family vacation.
 You have much more flexibility and space.
 Plus, you’ll make some fantastic memories with your family or friends that will last a lifetime.
 But, do you know how much it is to rent an RV?
-Is it more cost-effective than staying at hotels?

 How Much Is It To Rent An RV?

-How much to rent an RV depends on the type of RV you want.
-We’ve broken the prices down into the most common RV classes below so you can pick which one is right for your next trip.
+How much it costs an RV depends on the type of RV you want.
+We’ve broken down the average RV rental prices into the most common RV classes below so you can pick which one is right for your next trip.

-Newer Class A rentals will run you a bit more.
+Newer Class A RV rentals will run you a bit more.
 A more recent class A model will cost $350-$450 a night on average.
-These RVs are some of the most luxurious out there, and they aren’t cheap for the owner to maintain, hence the higher nightly rate.
+Motorhome rentals are some of the most luxurious out there, and they aren’t cheap for the RV owner to maintain, hence the higher nightly rate.

 Class B RV rental prices are a little lower.
 This RV model is the smallest of the drivable RVs.
 Sometimes people refer to class Bs as campervans.
 If you want to rent one they will range from $100-$200 a night for an older model.
 These rates jump to $200-$350 a night for a newer class B RV.